-- the insurance cover you select may not provide the appropriate cover for your needs. - if you don't pay your premiums on time, we may cancel the policy and decline any claim for an event which arises after the cancellation. - we may vary or may not pay a benefit if you have not complied with your duty of disclosure. - if you apply for a policy electronically via our online application facility and we don't receive the Confirmation of Electronic Application and Personal Statement in the time required, your policy automatically ends and you won't be covered for future events. - if the first premium under a Total Care Plan Super policy is being paid from moneys transferred or rolled over from another super plan and we don't receive the premium in full within 30 days of the start of the policy, the policy automatically ends and you won't be covered for future events. - income protection benefits won't be paid inside super if you are not gainfully employed when the disability occurs. - if you have Total and Permanent Disablement (TPD) cover, from the policy anniversary date before your 65th birthday you are only covered for loss of independent existence (as defined on page 144) and no other condition. - if you have Trauma Cover, from the policy anniversary date before your 70th birthday you are only covered for loss of independent existence (as defined on page 144) and no other condition.
+- the insurance cover you select may not provide the appropriate cover for all your needs. - if you don't pay your premiums on time, we can cancel the policy and decline any claim for an event which arises after the cancellation. - we may vary or may not pay a benefit if you have not complied with your duty of disclosure. - if a Confirmation of Electronic Application and Personal Statement is required from you and we don't receive it in time, your policy automatically ends and you won't be covered for future events. - income protection benefits won't be paid inside super if you are not gainfully employed when the disability occurs. - if you have Total and Permanent Disablement (TPD) cover, from the policy anniversary date before your 65th birthday you are only covered for loss of independent existence (as defined on page 149) and no other condition. - if you have Trauma Cover, from the policy anniversary date before your 70th birthday you are only covered for loss of independent existence (as defined on page 149) and no other condition.